easz/wms-tile-get/README.md

 $ pip install wms-tile-get
 ~~~

 or

 ~~~
 $ conda install -c conda-forge wms-tile-get
 ~~~

+It is highly recommended to use [conda](https://docs.conda.io/en/latest/miniconda.html) to install on Windows platform.
-Install with pip on Windows please see the [instruction](Windows.md)
+Manual installation with pip on Windows please see the [instruction](Windows.md).

 ## Usage